kpardew/workout-tracker/README.md

 # workout-tracker

 This is a very simple full-stack Node app.
-The front end is written enirely in JavaScript with simple AJAX calls to the Node endpoints.
-In fact, the app is so lightweight that there are less than 300 lines JavaScript on the front and back end combined.
+The front end is written enirely in JavaScript with simple AJAX calls to Node endpoints.
+In fact, the app is so lightweight that there are less than 300 lines of JavaScript on the front and back end combined.

 ## Installation Instructions